‘General Hospital’ Weekly Spoilers: Valentin Rants At Obrecht & Michael’s Curious As Nina Watches Over Sasha

 There’s a new sneak peek out filled with General Hospital spoilers for the week of August 26 and teasers suggest that a lot of Port Charles residents will be scrambling as Sasha’s illness intensifies.
 Cassandra’s involvement is about to be revealed, but Sasha’s condition may be more serious than anybody had previously realized.

 The new preview was posted to the show’s Twitter account Monday morning.
 As The Inquisitr previously noted, Finn will learn that Sasha’s illness is an intense variation of the bird flu.
-General Hospital spoilers detail that Sasha will ask Finn about her chances for a recovery and he’ll admit that they are now in unchartered territory.
+General Hospital spoilers detail that Sasha will ask Finn about her chances for recovery, and he’ll admit that they are now in unchartered territory.

 Nina will be beside herself with worry, staying right by Sasha’s side every minute she can.
-General Hospital spoilers suggest that this will have everybody worried and it’ll lead to an intense conversation between Valentin and Obrecht.
+General Hospital spoilers suggest that this will have everybody worried, and it’ll lead to an intense conversation between Valentin and Obrecht.

 Obrecht knows that Sasha isn’t really Nina’s biological daughter.
 She has been holding this over Valentin’s head for a while now, and so far, he has managed to convince her to maintain this secret.
-Now, this situation will prompt a new conversation about the truth behind Sasha’s connection to Nina and it looks as if Valentin will be quite anxious and desperate.
+Now, this situation will prompt a new conversation about the truth behind Sasha’s connection to Nina, and it looks as if Valentin will be quite anxious and desperate.

 "We're in unfamiliar territory." #GH pic.twitter.com/ylVpQdOYiT